Building Your Real Estate Team to Get More Referrals

 By seeking out others who have an interest in working with the same clients you do, you can leverage your relationships instead of having to cold call or hard sell focusing on the numbers.
 You'll find it is a much more enjoyable way to create and build a business.
 Start this month to focus on adding good members to your team, do it regularly as the year progresses and you will reap the benefits of the increased business.

 To get started, make a list of potential team members in these three categories:

 - Team members interested in the same demographic and psychographic clients

 - Team members that would enhance and add value to your niches

 Some valuable, real estate-related team members are probably already part of your team.
 You most likely have built some good working relationships with lenders, escrow and title people, lawyers, home inspectors, etc. Now, let's take it a step further and do some strategic thinking to enhance your results:

-The process for homebuying has been impacted by the Internet and consumers often have a better understanding and sophistication about what to do.
+The process for homebuying has been impacted by the internet and consumers often have a better understanding and sophistication about what to do.
 Many consumers get themselves prequalified before choosing a REALTOR.
-This results in the lenders' having the opportunity to refer clients to you.
+These factors result in the lenders having the opportunity to refer clients to you.
 Is your lender regularly sending you referrals?
 If not, ask.

 Who else in this category can you add to your team?
 One important consideration is to feel the people you add to your team have the same high standards that you have, so your clients will be taken care of in the manner that you expect.
 People you put on your team reflect back to you and if anything goes wrong, your clients will hold you responsible.
 So, take the time to choose quality.
 Most good team members are also looking to work in mutually beneficial relationships.
 Often, they offer tools you can use, such as marketing materials or software, to enhance your business, as well as being sources of referrals.